Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is renal cancer diagnosed?

-- A urine test is used to test your urine for blood, cancer cells, and infection.
+- A urine sample may be checked for blood, cancer cells, or infection.

 - X-ray, ultrasound, CT, or MRI pictures will show a kidney tumor.
 You may be given contrast liquid to help the tumor show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A biopsy may be used to take a sample of tissue from your kidney or ureter.
-The sample will be sent to the lab and tested for cancer.
+The sample will be sent to a lab and tested for cancer.

 How is renal cancer treated?

 - Surgery is the main treatment for renal cancer.
 Your entire kidney may be removed, or only the part where the tumor is found.
-Your surgeon may also remove lymph nodes or other tissues that contain cancer cells.
+Lymph nodes or other tissues that contain cancer cells may also be removed.

 - Targeted therapy is medicine given to target and kill cancer cells.
 It may shrink a kidney tumor or slow its growth.

 - Immunotherapy is medicine to help your immune system fight the cancer cells.

 What can I do to care for myself?

 - Do not smoke.
 Nicotine can damage blood vessels and make it more difficult to manage renal cancer.
 Smoking also increases your risk for new or returning cancer.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Do not drink alcohol.
-Alcohol can damage your kidneys and make it hard to manage your cancer.
+Alcohol can damage your kidneys and make it hard to manage renal cancer.
+Alcohol can also increase your risk for dehydration.